The International Refugee Assistance Project (IRAP) organizes law students

 IRAP is a global legal aid and advocacy organization working to create a world where refugees and all people seeking safety are empowered to claim their right to freedom of movement and a path to lasting refuge.

 Everyone should have a safe place to live and a safe way to get there.

-For more information about IRAP National, please visit their website at https://refugeerights.org/
+For more information about IRAP International, please visit their website at https://refugeerights.org/